MikeDigitize/JSFundamentals/README.md

 ```

-The <code>\__proto__</code> property has been standardised as of ES6 which now gives us another means to create objects, only this time not from constructors but from other objects.
+The <code>\__proto__</code> property has been standardised as of ES6 which can be used as another way to create objects, only this time not from constructors but from other objects.

 ```javascript
 var foo = { name : "foo" };